 Fukushima and why we cling on to ruins

 It’s a bit late to write about Fukushima, don’t you agree?
-If this post would be about Fukushima it would indeed be a bit late.
+If this post were about Fukushima, it would be a bit late.
 But the issue I am putting my teeth in here is much larger.

-Fukushima has become a symbol for deadly industries, for the nuclear holocaust, for the apparent fact that man cannot harness nature (I really like to disagree here) and so many other things conventional wisdom wants us to believe.
-However, very few people actually associate Fukushima with what it should be associated with in the first place.
+Fukushima has become a symbol for deadly industries, for the nuclear holocaust, for the apparent fact that man cannot harness nature (I like to disagree here) and so many other things conventional wisdom wants us to believe.
+However, very few people associate Fukushima with what it should be related to in the first place.

 Crooky management.